RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 Applications for the GSoC 2019 season have now closed.
 Please see [GSoC timeline](https://rocket.chat/docs/contributing/google-summer-of-code-2019/#timeline) for more details.

+### Update on May 28, 2019

+Coding has begun!
+This year continues to be the most active and productive GSoC year at Rocket.Chat.
+During the bonding period, our students continued to assist community in public channels, interact with core team, contribute to bug fixes and documenation updates.
+They have also worked with their mentors to add detaied schedule to their proposal, reflecting measurable goals/milestones.
+Coding and detailed design work has started across all active projects.
+In addition, we are happy to welcome a team of community mentors from Credit Suisse Singapore, already well experienced with our core and native mobile code bases, to assist us this season.

+Unfortunately, during this time, we had to remove one student from the program due to extended inactivity.

 ### Update on May 8, 2019

 2019 is an incredible year for GSoC at Rocket.Chat.
 Thanks to the ethusiastic early support from students and community (mentors), Google has graciously granted us **SEVENTEEN** project slots.
 This far surpasses any record from prior years.
 As a result, we are delighted to welcome these 17 active community members to work with us during the GSoC 2019 season: